adastamp/adastamp.github.io/_pages/about.md

 permalink: /about/
 ---

-This is a Cardano project by [Migamake Pte Ltd](https://www.migamake.com).
+This is a AdaStamp project by [Migamake Pte Ltd](https://www.migamake.com).